With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Murati smiled.
 That woman was always overachieving.
 She had to do her best too.

 For a few minutes, the pilots had loitered around the hangar, waiting for their superior officer to arrive and to brief them on the fleet strategy.
 Murati stood with five other women in pilot suits: full black bodysuit with an additional thermal layer.
-It was thick enough to be worn on its own, not like the tighter, thinner, casual wetsuits that most people wore.
+It was thick enough to be worn on its own, not like the tighter, thinner, casual wetsuits that most people wore with their station clothes.
 Over the suit they also had thin vests with pockets and holsters for their emergency air tanks and other needs.

-Murati did not know any other Pilot; but one of them stood out to her, when Murati caught a glimpse.
+Murati did not know any other Pilot in the lineup; but one of them stood out to her, when Murati caught a glimpse.
 She was skinny, long-limbed, pale with dusty white hair.
 Her lightly pink lips and indigo eyes were the only color on her.
 She must have been barely over twenty years old.
 What most struck Murati, was the sharpness of her gaze, compared to the softness of her face and features.

 In the next instant, she shifted on her feet, perhaps nervous.
 Those piercing indigo eyes then met the auburn eyes that had been spying on her.
 There was a brief flash of realization.